PacificBiosciences/apps-scripts/datasetWhitelist/README.md

     dataset filter in.dataset.xml filtered.dataset.xml 'zm=/path/to/textFile2.txt'

 Where `textFile2.txt` is a simple text file with sequencing hole numbers, one per line (Note that this assumes a single smrtcell/movie).
-This method will create a new dataset (view) of the filtered data without copyin raw sequence data into a new bam(s).
+This method will create a new dataset (view) of the filtered data without copying raw sequence data into a new BAM(s).

+To blacklist reads/holes, use the `!=` operator in the above filter commands.

-Alternatively, the tool `bamsieve` in the SMRT Analysis executables bin can be used to create new filtered BAM files from white-/blacklists:
+Alternatively, the tool `bamsieve` in the SMRT Analysis v5.1 installation can be used to create new filtered BAM files from white-/blacklists:

     bamsieve --whitelist textFile3.txt in.bam out.filtered.bam